GLOBAL MARKETS-Oil surges above $100 a barrel, stocks slide on Ukraine uncertainty

 MSCI All Country World Index Market Caphttp://tmsnrt.rs/2EmTD6j

-(Additional Reporting by Sujata Rao in London; Editing by Chizu Nomiyama and Bernadette Baum)
+(Reporting by Herbert Lash and Marc Jones with additional reporting by Karen Brettell in New York and Sujata Rao in London; Editing by Chizu Nomiyama, Bernadette Baum and Mark Heinrich)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.